DevonMPhillips/Azure-Secure-Cloud-Foundation-and-Threat-Detection/README.md

 Objectives

-- Deploy a centralized logging repository to collect audit trails, configure resources to forward their logs, and enable Cloud Security Posture Management (CSPM) to continuously assess the environment for misconfigurations.
+- Deployed a centralized logging repository to collect audit trails, configured resources to forward logs, and enabled Cloud Security Posture Management to continuously assess the environment for misconfigurations.

 Architecture Overview

-You will create a Log Analytics Workspace (LAW-SecureCloud).
-You will then go back to the Key Vault you built in Stage 3 and configure its "Diagnostic Settings" to forward all audit logs to this workspace.
-Finally, you will activate the free foundational tier of Microsoft Defender for Cloud to scan your subscription and generate a Secure Score.
+- I created a Log Analytics Workspace (LAW-SecureCloud).
+Then went back to the Key Vault I built in Stage 3 and configure its "Diagnostic Settings" to forward all audit logs to this workspace.
+Finally, I activated the free foundational tier of Microsoft Defender for Cloud to scan my subscription and generate a Secure Score.

 Services Used